Ameren, ComEd, First Energy, PECO, BGE, PEPCO, Delmarva, PSEG, etc.

 Illinois Energy Choice History

 In 1997, Illinois began deregulating the electricity market after the “Illinois Electric Service Customer’s Choice and Rate Relief Act” was passed by legislators.
 Market opening and competition gave customers the power to choose the type of plan and energy they wanted from private electricity service companies.
-Before deregulation, two utility companies (ComEd and Ameren) offered electricity to the state, and rates could spontaneously increase rates due to extreme weather factors.
+Before deregulation, two utility companies (ComEd and Ameren Electric Illinois) offered electricity to the state, and rates could spontaneously increase rates due to extreme weather factors.
 Now you have the option to choose what works best for you, taking care of your wallet.
 Are you interested in green power?
+Or do you have any of these utilities: Ameren Electric Company or Commonwealth edison?
 Learn about the best plans and rates for Illinois.

 At the time, Illinois had some of the highest prices for electricity across the United States was a significant factor that contributed to the development of this legislation.
-Specially the existence of only two utility companies (ComEd & Ameren).
+Specially the existence of only two utility companies (ComEd & Ameren Electric Illinois).

 Click2Power in Maryland (MD)